Research and innovation

 Meeting the dual challenge is a global issue that requires the collaboration of governments, industries, consumers and other stakeholders.
 ExxonMobil has been vocal in our support of an economy-wide price on CO2 emissions.

-We are a member of the Climate Leadership Council, which promotes a carbon fee with the revenues returned to Americans.
 In 2018, we joined the Oil and Gas Climate Initiative, a voluntary initiative representing more than a dozen of the world’s largest oil and gas producers working collaboratively toward solutions to mitigate the risks of climate change.
 We continue to support the Paris Agreement as an important framework for addressing climate-change risks.

 Research and innovation Topic